doseofted/prim-rpc/CONTRIBUTING.md

 1. Create an issue describing new feature and await feedback from community.
 2. Develop a new feature:
-   1. Create a new branch off of `develop`.
+   1. Create a new branch off of `main`.
    2. Make changes, following the [Contribution Rules](#rules).
    3. Add a changeset describing changes made (`pnpm task dev:changeset`)
    4. Create a pull request, target `main` branch.
 3. Review feature:
    1. Sign CLA when requested.
-   2. Feature will be evaluated by Ted for release in a future version.
+   2. Feature will be evaluated by admin for release in a future version.

 ### Releases